 The Funky T-Shirts as Goa Souvenirs

 There is no better place than flea markets to get funky T-Shirts.
-They have all kinds of prints including with Gods and Goddesses on them.
+They have all kinds of prints including Gods and Goddesses on them.
 They come in all colors but the black ones remain the most popular.
 Team them up with the hippie style pants and sarongs.

 If techno or trans music is something you have heard – go to any flea market to pick up that music.
 They still sell the music on CDs.
 I am reminded of the 90s when I see those piles of music CDs in plastic covers.

 Shopping on your holiday?
 Do you know of any other Souvenirs to buy?